kedro-org/kedro/docs/source/kedro_project_setup/dependencies.md

 ## Reproducible environments
-In order to make sure that the project dependencies and the transitive dependencies are pinned to specific versions, you can use [`pip-tools`](https://pypi.org/project/pip-tools/) to compile the `requirements.txt` file into a `requirements.lock` file.
+To ensure that the project dependencies and the transitive dependencies are pinned to specific versions, use [`pip-tools`](https://pypi.org/project/pip-tools/) to compile `requirements.txt` file into a `requirements.lock` file.
 To install `pip-tools` in your virtual environment, run the following command:

 ```bash